 This strategy aims to build on and refresh the previous strategy to reflect the current operating environment which has changed significantly since 2006.
-Major contemporary influences on leisure provision include a prolonged period of public sector austerity which has put increased pressure on revenue budgets and the adoption of an approved core strategy which identifies the growth areas for 13,000 new homes by 2028.
+Major contemporary influences on leisure provision include a prolonged period of public sector austerity which has put increasing pressure on revenue budgets and the adoption of an approved core strategy by Rushcliffe Borough Council which details the growth areas for 13,000 new homes by 2028.

-A new strategy is therefore required to present the Council's objectives and priorities to ensure that future leisure facility provision continues to meet the changing needs of residents, whilst remaining financially sustainable.
+A new strategy is therefore required to ensure that the Council has clear objectives and priorities to ensure that future leisure facility provision continues to meet the changing needs of residents within a sustainable business model which includes contributions from housing development.